FAMILY MEDICATION TRACKER

 A typical family of four might have 20–30 medicines at home — a mix of prescriptions, OTC remedies, children’s formulations, vitamins, and first-aid supplies.
 Keeping track of all of this in your head is unrealistic.

-Children and elderly parents
+Children and older parents

 • Dosage information is always accessible, not locked in one person’s memory.